 Santa Fe is the oldest island in the Galapagos (4.5 million years) and is one of the islands with the highest endemism.
 During a walk through an endemic cactus forest we search for the endemic Santa Fe land iguana, which is the largest of the iguanas and has a distinctively paler colour.
 We might also spot several endemic species including Galapagos hawk, Galapagos snake, a variety of finches and one of the four species of Galapagos mockingbirds.
 On South Plaza we have the chance to see countless birds soaring by the cliffs, sea lion colonies and a large colony of several hundred smaller sized iguanas.
 Due to their proximity with marine iguanas, this is the only place on Earth where you find the Galapagos hybrid iguana!

-The beautiful white beach of Cerro Brujo welcomes you with wonderful snorkeling in the small lagoon.
+Later we visit the beautiful white beach of Cerro Brujo.
+The beach welcomes you with wonderful snorkeling in the small lagoon.
 On foot we will reach the spectacular viewpoint Punta Pitt, here we can find Red Footed Boobies, Nasca Boobies and Blue Footed Boobies nesting together.
 We might also meet two species of frigatebirds and a sea lion colony.

 At Punta Suarez we can observe the blue-footed boobies and this is also the place where around 12 000 pairs of waved albatrosses come to nest.
 We will have a beautiful view of the island and of Soplador, a blowhole where water shoots 20 meter up in the air.
 In the afternoon we get to snorkel with sea lions and relax at the wonderful coral beach Gardner Bay.
 We might also spot reef sharks and rays in the ocean.